lsst-ts/ts_sal/doc/introductionDDS.rst

 The primary implementation of the software interface described in this document will be automatically generated.
-A Service Abstraction layer (SAL) will provide a standardized wrapper for the low-level Kafka functionality which provides the transport layer.
+A Service Abstraction layer (SAL) will provide a standardized wrapper for the low-level OMG DDS functionality which provides the transport layer.

 The permissible commands, datastream contents, and issuable alerts are